Rudrabha/Wav2Lip/README.md

 Preparing LRS2 for training
 ----------
 Our models are trained on LRS2.
 Training on other datasets might require small modifications to the code.
+Changes to FPS etc. would need significant code changes.
 ##### LRS2 dataset folder structure

 ```